sghme/sghme/README.md

   Designing **user-friendly interfaces** and **creative visual content**.
 - **Networking:**
   Knowledgeable in networking concepts with **NCII certificates**.
+- **Networking:**
+  Knowledgeable in data mining techniques, utilizing Anaconda Prompt and Jupyter Notebook for analyzing data.
 - **Robotics**
   Created projects like a **line follower robot** using NodeMCU ESP8266.
 - **IoT Systems**